NU-CBITS/stepped_care_test/README.md

 ##To run this test suite:
-To run this test suite you will need to set the new participant login as environment variables:
+You will need to set the new participant login as environment variables:

     $ export Participant_Email='new participant email address'
     $ export Participant_Password='new participant password'

-To run this test suite on Sauce Labs you will need to set the following environment variables:
+To run on Sauce Labs you will need to set the following environment variables, otherwise you can run it locally on your machine:

     $ export SAUCE_USERNAME='sauce username'
     $ export SAUCE_ACCESS_KEY='sauce access key'